asimay/SDC-Traffic-Sign-Classifier/writeup_template.md

 #### 2. set up training, validation and testing data:

+Extract the training, validation, testing data from the zip file, and load into corresponding data set.

-The code for separating the data into training and validation sets is contained in the first code cell of the IPython notebook.
+The code is contained in the first code cell of the IPython notebook.

 My final training set had **34799** number of images.

-My validation set and test set had 4410 and 12630 number of images.
+My validation set and test set had **4410** and **12630** number of images.

 The sixth code cell of the IPython notebook contains the code for augmenting the data set.
 I decided to generate additional data because ...
 To add more data to the the data set, I used the following techniques because ...